-Common Injuries That Are Eligible for Workers Compensation
+Common Injuries that Are Eligible for Workers’ Compensation

-When it comes to work injuries, there are certain fields that tend to be riskier.
+When it comes to work injuries, certain fields tend to be riskier.
 The deadliest jobs in America include roofers, logging workers, truck drivers, farmers and ranchers, landscapers, and electrical power-line installers, just to name a few.
 That being said, work injuries that even happen during office or desk jobs.

 Injuries that we often see that qualify for workers compensation benefits include:

 - Work-related heart attacks or strokes

 - Carpal tunnel